Juerd/ESP-WiFiSettings/README.md

 #### WiFiSettings.on*

-The callback functions are mentioned in the respective functions that call them.
+The callback functions are mentioned in the documentation for the respective functions that call them.

 ## History